Nules84/CI_PP1_NewPK/README.md

 ![color](https://user-images.githubusercontent.com/95381506/150836380-781b5a3e-9011-4873-b698-ab09038b4691.JPG)

 ### Fonts
-Pinyon script with cursive as fallback was used for the logo to match the sign outside the restaurant.
+Oswald with san-serif as fallback was used for the logo to match the sign outside the restaurant.
 <br>
-Montserrat was used for the body and Roboto for headings.
-Both fonts are considered dyslexia friendly.
+Oswald with san-serif and Montserrat with san-serif was used for the body and headings as these fonts are simple and clean and also considered dyslexia friendly.

 ### Structure
 The page is structured in a well know, recognizable, user friendly, and easy to learn way.
-Upon arriving to the website the user sees a familiar type of navigation bar with the restaurant logo on the left side and the navigation links to the right.
+Upon arriving to the website the user sees a familiar type of navigation bar with Padraic Kings name on the left side and the navigation links to the right.
-The website consists of five separate pages:
+The website consists of four separate pages:
-- A homepage with a sections for News and Sunday Meal Offers
+- A homepage with a sections for Commissions and Pricing
-- An about page with the About Us and Meet the Chef
+- An about page with the About the artist, testimonial and news section.
-- A menu page
-- A image gallery with images and video showcasing the general feel of the restaurant
+- A image gallery with images and video showcasing the artists work.
-- A contact page with a contact form, a map and information about the bussines section
+- A contact page with a contact form and map of artist geographical location

 ### Wireframes